Employer-Sponsored Health Insurance Plans

 Open Enrollment is a time of year when you can sign up for health insurance.

 Employees who have health insurance through their employer often have an Open Enrollment period in the Fall for coverage starting January 1.
-However, Open Enrollment for employer plans can take place at any time during the year, usually 2-3 months before the health plan effective date.
+However, Open Enrollment for health plans offered by employers can take place at any time during the year, usually 2-3 months before the health plan effective date.

 Whether this is your first Open Enrollment with your company or you are looking to renew your coverage health insurance for another year, it's a good idea to consider your options.
 If you have a doctor or group of doctors you have been seeing or would like to see, be sure they are in the health plan's network.
 If you need to find a doctor, visit Find A Doctor for a list of Dignity Health physicians in your area. for a list of Dignity Health physicians in your area.

 Your HR representative is a great resource for more information about the health insurance options available to you during Open Enrollment.
 You may also visit the health plans' websites to find out more about their benefits and physician networks.
-Visit DignityHealth.org to learn more about Dignity Health services in the communities we serve.
+Visit DignityHealth.org to learn more about Dignity Health services in the communities we serve in Arizona, California, and Nevada.